filecoin-project/lotus-docs/content/en/kb/leveldb-corruption/index.md

 ## Problem:

 Corruption in the LevelDB metadata might happen due to a bad RAM-stick.
-In such cases you will encouter issues restarting the `lotus-miner` process again.
+In such cases you will encounter issues restarting the `lotus-miner` process again.
 The error log will look something similar to this:

 ```shell
   - leveldb/table: corruption on data-block (pos=1352397): checksum mismatch, want=0x972e02b got=0x43ac9dfa [file=xxxx.ldb]